-Immediate necessary medical care is available at [Site]<<CF-Main User Defined #2>> if you are injured because of your participation in this study.
-However, there is no commitment by [Site]<<CF-Main User Defined #2>>, your physicians, Duke University (Duke Clinical Research Institute), or the NIH to provide monetary compensation or free medical care to you in the event of a study-related injury.
+Immediate necessary medical care is available at [Site]<<CF-Main User Defined #2>> or your local doctor or hospital if you are injured because of your participation in this study.
+However, there is no commitment by [Site]<<CF-Main User Defined #2, your physicians, Duke University (Duke Clinical Research Institute), or the NIH to provide monetary compensation or free medical care to you in the event of a study-related injury.

 IRB Approved Template

 MUST BE APPROVED

 FOR SITES BEFORE USE

 AS MODIFIED

-Aug 19, 2022
+Sep 28, 2023